 In the majority of cases, bunion sufferers can achieve relief from pain with the simple noninvasive treatments above.
 However, if you wait until the bunions are severe to seek treatment, you may need surgery to get true bunion relief.

-If the noninvasive treatments don't help, Dr. Park or Dr. Tachibana can remove your bunions and then reposition your big toe in a surgery called a bunionectomy.
+If the noninvasive treatments don't help, Dr. Tachibana can remove your bunions and then reposition your big toe in a surgery called a bunionectomy.

-If you have ligament damage around your big toe, Dr. Park or Dr. Tachibana can either shorten or lengthen the ligaments to correct that damage.
+If you have ligament damage around your big toe, Dr. Tachibana can either shorten or lengthen the ligaments to correct that damage.

 If you have bunion surgery, it's very important that you adhere to all of the recovery instructions closely.
 If you don't wear appropriate footwear and take precautions to protect your toe joint in the future, the bunion could come back.

-If your bunions have you bummed, use the online booking tool or call the office now to schedule your consultation with Dr. Park or Dr. Tachibana.
+If your bunions have you bummed, use the online booking tool or call the office now to schedule your consultation with Dr. Tachibana.